 Badminton is a sport that is played all over the world enthusiastically.
-The most important equipment that is used while playing badminton is the badminton racket.
+The most important piece of equipment that is used while playing badminton is the badminton racket.
 It is very important to have a good badminton racket to play the game properly and correctly.
 The choice of your badminton racket depends on the style that you play with.
-There are different playing styles in badminton which players take up to play with.
+There are different playing styles in badminton that players take up to play with.
 Usually, professional players use a combination of these styles to play the game.
 And to compliment your badminton style you would need the best badminton racket.
 If you are searching for the best badminton racket under 7000 then here is a list of some of the best badminton rackets that you can get.
 There are three different styles of playing badminton that affect the choice of your badminton racket.

 Every player is unique and has their style so the badminton racket you should get should be according to your style.
-The different factors that make up a badminton racket are the weight, balancing, head shape etc. One of the most common mistakes that people make while buying a badminton racket is getting the first racket that they see.
+The different factors that make up a badminton racket are weight, balancing, head shape, etc. One of the most common mistakes that people make while buying a badminton racket is getting the first racket that they see.
 Analyzing the badminton racket before is quite crucial as choosing the wrong racket can affect your performance.
 It can also affect the learning process and prevent you from moving forward.
 Check for the weight of the racket while buying the racket and check if you are comfortable playing with the racket of the given weight.

 Having a heavyweight racket can make you uncomfortable while playing, especially if you have weak wrists.
-Do you feel pain in your arm after playing badminton? that is probably because you do not have the right technique of holding the racket or racket is too heavy.
+Do you feel pain in your arm after playing badminton? that is probably because you do not have the right technique of holding the racket or the racket is too heavy.

-1. Yonex Astrox 9 Strung Badminton Racket
+1. Yonex Astrox 9 Strung Badminton Racket Review

 - Strung Type:- Strung

 - Head Shape:- Isometric Shape